MiniGameWorlds/MiniGameWorld/resources/devWiki/log.md

 ## 0.8.1
 ### Build Changes
-- Fix player flying bug
+- Fix player state bug
 - Init settings (contains `initBaseSettings()` and `initGame()`) when a minigame is registered
 - Change `getLeftFinishTime()` to `getLeftPlayTime()` of `MiniGame`
 - Add `playSound(s)()` to `MiniGame`